tnsoftbear/flutter_currency_calculator/README.md

 # ![icon](android/app/src/main/res/mipmap-hdpi/ic_launcher.png) Currency Calculator

-My 1st experiment with flutter and dart in April of 2023.
+My 1st experiment with flutter and dart performed in April - May of 2023.
 This is a simple demo app for currency conversion.

 ## Architecture